Supply Chain Management

 Materials Management

-While inventory management is primarly about specifying the size and placement of stocked goods, materials management is simply the process by which an organization is supplied with the goods and services that it needs to achieve its objectives of purchasing, storage and movement of materials mostly for production.
+While inventory management is primarly about specifying the size and placement of stocked goods, Materials Management is simply the process by which an organization is supplied with the goods and services that it needs to achieve its objectives of purchasing, storage and movement of materials mostly for production.

 ABC / XYZ Analysis